aFarkas/respimage/README.md

 respimage({elements: $imgs, reparse: true, src: true});
 ```

-In case you are not supporting IE8 we recommend to use the [Mutation plugin](plugins/mutation) instead of doing this.
+In case you are not supporting IE8 we recommend to use the [Mutation plugin](plugins/mutation) instead of using this API (It fully polyfills also the DOM APIs and makes additional calls to ``respimage`` automatically for you).

 ## Browser Support
 **respimage** supports a broad range of browsers and devices.
 It is actively tested in the following browsers and devices IE8+, Firefox (ESR and current), Safari 7.0+, Chrome, Opera, Android 4.1+ and IOS 7+, but should work in a lot more browsers/devices.
 IE6 and IE7 are only supported with the [oldIE plugin](plugins/oldie).